 For meat eaters and vegetarians alike, condiments and sauces come in handy for making your own marinades or using as is for marinating chicken, beef, pork, or seafood and garden-picked veggies such as zucchini, onion, green peppers, and tomatoes.

-The short list: tamari, Worcestershire, hot sauce, teriyaki sauce, barbeque sauce, fish sauce, salsa, pesto, ketchup, mustards (Dijon, yellow, stone ground), bottled salad dressings
+The short list: tamari, Worcestershire, hot sauce, teriyaki sauce, barbeque sauce, coconut aminos, fish sauce, salsa, pesto, ketchup, mustards (Dijon, yellow, stone ground), bottled salad dressings

 For entertaining or just for snacking, a colorful, tasty antipasto plate is a snap to assemble with a few ingredients.
 What to have on hand: olives, marinated artichoke hearts, pickled asparagus, roasted red peppers, pickles, dolmas, or Food for Thought marinated veggies, in addition to sliced cheeses, crusty bread or crackers, seasonal fruit, or home-grilled veggies.